 In order to help with the team formation process, we have created a spreadsheet for people to share contact info of interested students.

 Fill out this form to add your child's contact info to the DI Students Looking for Teams spreadsheet.
 View interested students' contact info on the DI Students Looking for Teams spreadsheet.
+Individual school tabs are listed at the bottom of the form.
 (If using a mobile device, hold "view" and open in a new tab.)

 Note: This is not a way to register your child to be on a team but it is a place to assist with team formation.
 We encourage you to form a team of students from your same school.